CodeStacker-Dev/GL-iNet_MT300N-V2_Recovery/Documentation/UBoot/Web Based Uboot Recovery.md

 ---

 ## Step 4: Verify the Installation

+1. Repeat step `2:2 ~ Enter Recovery Mode`.
-1. After rebooting, access the router's Uboot web interface again by navigating to `http://192.168.1.1`.
+2. After rebooting, access the router's Uboot web interface again by navigating to `http://192.168.1.1`.
-2. Verify that the Uboot environment is functioning correctly.
+3. Verify that the Uboot environment is functioning correctly.

 ---

-## Troubleshooting:
+## Troubleshooting

 - If the Uboot web interface does not load:
   - Double-check your computer's static IP configuration.
   - Ensure the Ethernet cable is securely connected.